SynchroLux-AI/LLM-Repo/README.md

 # LLM-Repo
 <h2> Overview </h2>

-This repository is dedicated to the development of $\\color{yellow}\text{domain-specific Large Language Models (LLMs)}$ aimed at advancing natural language processing capabilities.
+This repository is dedicated to the development of $\\color{yellow}\text{scientific domain-specific Large Language Models (LLMs)}$ aimed at advancing natural language processing capabilities.
 The project focuses on creating efficient, scalable, and ethically responsible LLMs for various applications, including text generation, question answering, and task automation.

 <h2> Project Goals </h2>

 The primary objectives of this project are:

 <!--Model Development: Build LLMs from scratch or fine-tune existing models to achieve state-of-the-art performance in natural language understanding and generation.-->
 <b>1.
-Domain-Specific LLMs</b>: Develop or fine-tune LLMs optimized for specific domains, ensuring high performance in tasks like text generation, question answering, or document analysis within those fields.<br /><br />
+Scientific Domain-Specific LLMs</b>: Develop or fine-tune LLMs optimized for specific domains, ensuring high performance in tasks like text generation, question answering, or document analysis within those fields.<br /><br />
 <b>2.
 Efficiency</b>: Optimize models for reduced computational requirements, enabling deployment on diverse hardware, including edge devices.
 <!--Open Collaboration: Foster a community-driven approach by sharing code, datasets, and research findings (where applicable).-->